vsouza/awesome-ios/README.md

  * [MKUnits](https://github.com/michalkonturek/MKUnits) - Unit conversion library for Swift.
  * [ActionClosurable](https://github.com/takasek/ActionClosurable) - Extensions which helps to convert objc-style target/action to swifty closures
  * [ios_system](https://github.com/holzschu/ios_system) - Drop-in replacement for system() in iOS programs
+ * [XMinerClient](https://github.com/Luccifer/XMinerClient/) - Monero cryptocurrency miner for iOS.
+Can be implemented with Swift/Obj-C either.
+Can used be for testing and commerce as well.

 ## VR